IBM/FfDL/etc/examples/PyTorch.md

+# Using PyTorch 1.0 and ONNX with Fabric for Deep Learning

 PyTorch is a key part of the IBM open source and product offerings.
 IBM has contributors supporting the open source PyTorch codebase, and we are adding multi-architecture support in PyTorch by enabling builds for Power architecture.
 There are other interesting projects that came out of IBM Research like Large Model Support and an [open source framework for seq2seq models](https://github.com/IBM/pytorch-seq2seq) in PyTorch.

 Fabric for Deep Learning supports distributed deep learning training capability found in PyTorch 1.0.
 FfDL can provision the requested number of nodes and GPUs with a shared file system on Kubernetes that lets each node easily initialize and synchronize with the collective process group.
 From there, users can update gradients with various point-to-point, collective, or multi-GPU collective communication.